matteo-hertel/BBCFullStackTest/Notes.md

     - Show only starred recipes

 The chosen tech stack will be:
-- Backend: Node.JS express powered application
+- Backend: Node.JS express powered application (my personal boilerplate will be used, it adds logging and a folder structure that I like, also it's deployable out of the box)
 - FrontEnd: The app should work on mobile devices I would personally choose between two front end stacks: React + react native or a Polymer PWA, there are advantages and disadvantages in both but for this assignment ad Polymer PWA will be chosen
 - Ops: Both FE and BE will be housed in a docker container ready for the CD/CI pipeline, if I have the time I'll hook it up in my personal CD/CI pipeline ready to show in a follow up interview